schellenberg/computerscience20/_sources/Python/MoreTurtles/LoopsReview.rst

-backward    distance      Moves the turle backward right       angle         Turns the turtle clockwise left        angle         Turns the turtle counter clockwise up          None          Picks up the turtles tail down        None          Puts down the turtles tail color       color name    Changes the color of the turtle's tail fillcolor   color name    Changes the color of the turtle will use to fill a polygon heading     None          Returns the current heading
+backward    distance      Moves the turle backward right       angle         Turns the turtle clockwise left        angle         Turns the turtle counter clockwise penup       None          Picks up the turtles tail pendown     None          Puts down the turtles tail color       color name    Changes the color of the turtle's tail fillcolor   color name    Changes the color of the turtle will use to fill a polygon heading     None          Returns the current heading